 The fresh scent of churros wafts towards you, the “Grey Stuff” looks just intriguing enough to devour, and the vibrant Dole Whips make you reminisce about your childhood—that’s right, we’re talking about our most beloved (and missed) Disney recipes.
 While we’re jumping for joy over the news that Disneyland’s gates are reopening on July 17, the park’s 65th anniversary, we can't wait to dine at all the best Disneyland restaurants.
 So instead, we’re making a few of our favorite treats at home.

-Disney Parks Blog and our foodie imaginations, we’re able to recreate some of the best foods at Disneyland (while conveniently skipping out on Disneyland’s food prices).
+Like many of you, we’ve been wondering how Disney’s Dole Whip recipe tastes so magical and what exactly is in a non-alcoholic mint julep, and luckily for us, the quandaries have come to an end.
+Thanks to the Disney Parks Blog and our foodie imaginations, we’re able to recreate some of the best foods at Disneyland (while conveniently skipping out on Disneyland’s food prices).
 Here’s what to cook up next.

 Where you’d find it: Red Rose Taverne, Fantasyland, Disneyland

 If you’ve ever watched Beauty and the Beast, you probably know that the infamous “Grey Stuff” is mentioned in the song “Be Our Guest,” when Lumière warmly welcomes Belle with a feast, saying, "Try the grey stuff; it's delicious!"
 Now, you don’t have to take his word for it—you can try it yourself.

 1 ½ cups cold whole milk

 1 package instant vanilla pudding mix (3.4 ounces)